 1) In order to improve repayment rates for lenders, we are only presenting for funding applications that pass a rigorous risk assessment.

 2) We are funding the riskier applications for newer borrowers who do not yet have a strong track record of repayments with Zidisha-managed donation accounts, rather than presenting them for funding in our website as previously.

-Gabriel Fenili, Su Rono, dave2319, Julie, Joost, Hagan Golo and Nathan like this.
+Gabriel Fenili, Su Rono, S. E., dave2319, Julie, Joost, Belinda Serwaa, Hagan Golo, Nathan and Kelvin Malambo like this.

 Maggie and Morwenna